-Pharmacovigilance is the science and associated activities which deal with the identification, assessment, understanding and prevention of undesirable side effects and health problems which are related to the use of prescription drugs.
-It strives to find an appropriate balance between the therapeutic effects of those drugs in treating the condition for which they are intended, and any adverse health effects ('side effects').
-International legislation demands that these activities are conducted by pharmaceutical companies, practitioners and authorities in a structured and coordinated manner.
+Pharmacovigilance is the science and activities relating to the identification, assessment, understanding, and prevention of adverse effects and health problems which are related to the use of medicinal products.
+It strives to find an appropriate balance between the therapeutic effects of those medicinal products in treating the condition for which they are intended, and any adverse health effects.
+International legislation demands that these activities are conducted by marketing authorization holders (MAHs), practitioners and authorities in a structured and coordinated manner.

 In the Netherlands, the Medicines Evaluation Board (MEB) has been designated as the national competent authority for the coordination of pharmacovigilance.
 They are responsible for the safety monitoring of medicinal products in the Netherlands and make the final decision about the authorisation of these products.

 Every marketing authorization holder (MAH) for a medicinal product is responsible for the quality and safety of its products.
 The Dutch Health Care Inspectorate is the supervisory authority which monitors the pharmacovigilance activities of these MAHs in the Netherlands.
 Every marketing authorization holder is subject to regular inspections.